MicrosoftDocs/memdocs/sccm/core/understand/find-help.md

 author: Brendunsms.author: brendunsmanager: angrobe

 ---
-# Find help for using System Center Configuration Manager
+# Find help for using System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 Use the following resources for additional information about System Center Configuration Manager:

 -   [Information and support](#bkmk_Info)